bianca9901/zen-zone/README.md

 ### Response page
-* Ensures the visitor that their request to get in contact has succeeded.
+* Ensures the visitor with a message, that their request to get in contact has succeeded.
+* It will automatically direct the user to the main page in 10 seconds.
 ![Response page](documentation/response-page.png)

 ---